naps62/imageflow_ex/README.md

 a single input/output per job.
 A common use case for web development would be to generate multiple sizes of an image for a responsive frontend.
-More details on details can be found in the [imageflow repo][imageflow-github]
+More details can be found in the [imageflow repo][imageflow-github].

 ## Contributing